General / all

 These biases turn into stereotypes.
 Stereotypes I’ve heard growing up include that Black women are always angry, and Black men are inherently dangerous.
 This leads to Black people being profiled and creating staggering statistics, like the fact that 41% of Black people have been pulled over in their lifetime, according to a Kaiser Family Foundation poll.
 The continuous profiling can fuel the internal rage and frustration with injustice in Black people.
 According to a Congressional Research Service report, the life expectancy for white females is 80, and for Black females is 76.
 For white males it is 75 and for Black males 69.

 Knowing all of this, Black parents can worry themselves endlessly, day and night about the safety of their kids and their future.
 My mom worries every time I leave my house to hang out with my friends.
 I have very rarely been anywhere without her.
-She tells me she and my grandmother pray for me because they just “never know.”
+She says she and my grandmother often pray for me, worried about what might happen.
 As a result of fear, many Black parents give their children “The Talk.”
 The same talk many Black children, including me, have received too many times to count.
 In this talk, you learn that being Black makes you a systematically disadvantaged person, and that you are at the bottom of the food chain in terms of privilege.

-Dr. Martin Luther King Jr. in the famous “Letter from Birmingham Jail,” wrote, “When you suddenly find your tongue twisted and your speech stammering as you seek to explain to your six-year-old daughter why she can’t go to the public amusement park, and see tears welling up in her eyes when she is told that Funtown is closed to colored children, and see ominous clouds of inferiority beginning to form in her little mental sky, and see her beginning to distort her personality by developing an unconscious bitterness toward white people.
-Maybe then you will understand.”
+Dr. Martin Luther King Jr. in the famous “Letter from Birmingham Jail,” wrote, “When you suddenly find your tongue twisted and your speech stammering as you seek to explain to your six-year-old daughter why she can’t go to the public amusement park, and see tears welling up in her eyes when she is told that Funtown is closed to colored children, and see ominous clouds of inferiority beginning to form in her little mental sky, and see her beginning to distort her personality by developing an unconscious bitterness toward white people … then you will understand…”

 I have been to Ross since I was asked to leave, just not the same location.
 I didn’t want to let that one interaction discourage me from going to one of my favorite stores.
 However, every time I walk in, I look at the security a little longer.
 I want to make sure the person knows I don’t want any trouble at all.
 It shouldn’t be like this though.
 I’m sure many white kids my age don’t have these same worries.